maistra/odh-manifests/enabling-ossm.md

 EOF
 ```

-For convenience, we can create an alias.
+For convenience, we can create an alias (but you have to have `git remote` named `fork` to make it working):

 ```sh
 alias kfdef="FORK=$(git remote get-url fork | cut -d':' -f 2 | cut -d'.' -f 1 | uniq | tail -n 1 | cut -d'/' -f 1) CURRENT_BRANCH=$(git symbolic-ref --short HEAD) envsubst < odh-minimal.yaml"